9 Consequences of Not Wearing Sunglasses

-So, kids need to start forming the habit of never leaving the house with their sunglasses.
+So, kids need to start forming the habit of never leaving the house without their sunglasses.

 The good news is that the biggest sunglasses brands launch children’s collections.
-These collections boast fun colors, their favorite movie and TV show characters and, the best part, sizes and comfort suited to kid’s needs.
+These collections boast fun colors, their favorite movie and TV show characters and, the best part, sizes suited kids’ needs.

 Also see: How To Avoid Sunburns and Sun Damage

 Now, we’re entering a topic that’s pretty taboo but it’s worth looking into.
 Buying sunglasses that haven’t been approved by medical associations or requirements at the national or international level can have negative consequences on your ocular health.